False Statements and Fraudulent Debt Collection

 proposition, do not be fooled that the deal you receive

+is a limited time offer.
 No offer that is so good that a debt collector is

 willing to make it, will turn unacceptable in a week.